osisoft/Edge-Data-Store-Docs/content/index.md

 * Data Storage – Stores data locally until it can be egressed

-* Data egress – Sends data from storage to PI Server or AVEVA Data Hub
+* Data egress – Sends data from storage to AVEVA Server or AVEVA Data Hub

-* Health – Records health information of components and sends it to PI Server or AVEVA Data Hub
+* Health – Records health information of components and sends it to AVEVA Server or AVEVA Data Hub

 Blue boxes in the diagram show ways to interact with EDS from the local device:

-* OMF REST – Use OSIsoft Message Format to write data to the data storage component programmatically
+* OMF REST – Use Open Message Format to write data to the data storage component programmatically

 * SDS REST APIs – Use SDS REST APIs to read data from and write data to the data storage component programmatically